ericjhoward/Shiny/README.md

 # Using this application
 This application can be run by using the following steps
 - Installing the R shiny library from the CRAN repository
-- Downloading the files associated with application from the archive https://github.com/ericjhoward/Shiny/archive/master.zip
+- Download the files associated with application from the archive https://github.com/ericjhoward/Shiny/archive/master.zip
 - Unzip the folder into a directory of your choice
-- Run the application using the following code R code:
+- Run the application using the following R code:
 ```R
 #Load the shiny library
 library(shiny)